trombonehero/sac2016-website/content/local/stjohns.md

 a climate like no other in Canada.
 Absolutely everything in Newfoundland - the history, the economy, the culture, and even the humour (good humour, that is) of the people - is influenced by the weather.
-Renowned for its rain (the most in Canada), fog (the most in Canada), wind (the most in Canada), and snow (20 ft last year in St. John's! - and, yes, the most in Canada), Newfoundland breeds heartiness into its inhabitants.
+Renowned for its rain (the most in Canada), fog (the most in Canada), wind (the most in Canada), and snow (up to 20 ft in one year), Newfoundland breeds heartiness into its inhabitants.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/newfoundlandlabradortourism/6709701131/in/album-72157625080679407/" title="Cape Race Coastline"><img src="https://farm8.staticflickr.com/7014/6709701131_7d52d8ba43_b.jpg" width="535" alt="Cape Race Coastline"></a>